 What better way to start off my 2021 GoodReads Reading Challenge than by reading a novel from an author whose books I’ve not read before?
-My first book for the year is from best selling author, Jane Green which I bought from one of the Big Bad Wolf Book events I attended.
+My first book review for the year is from best selling author, Jane Green which I bought from one of the Big Bad Wolf Book events I attended.
 Remember those days when we could hold big events like book sales?
 I miss it!

 Thoughts on the Book

-I was drawn to the book because of the plot.
+I would like to start off this book review I was drawn to the book because of the plot.
 I thought it was interesting.
 I’ve never before read a story where the main protagonist was over the age of sixty.

 Other characters in the story are Bree, Daniel’s ex-wife and her father, Evan; Richard, Daff’s ex-husband and Jess, her teenage daughter; Carrie, Richard’s girlfriend and Jordana, Michael’s boss.